 field – MongoDB does this automatically.

-Click on Add Document if adding one document, or Add & Continue if adding more documents.
+Click Add Document if adding one document, or Add & Continue if adding more documents.

 9. MongoDB update document